HannaShestsiuk/edu-ai-challenge-2025/7/refactoring.md

 - **Development Base**: Ready for feature expansion and enhancement
 - **Quality Benchmark**: Professional-grade code structure and organization

-This refactoring successfully transforms a legacy codebase into a modern, maintainable, and extensible application while preserving all original functionality and adding comprehensive testing coverage.
+This comprehensive refactoring and enhancement project successfully transforms a legacy codebase into a modern, maintainable, and feature-rich application while preserving all original functionality and implementing professional-grade Battleship rules with comprehensive testing coverage.

 **Project Status: ✅ Successfully Completed with Exceptional Quality**
+**Phase 1**: Legacy ES5 → Modern ES6+ Architecture ✅
+**Phase 2**: Basic Game → Professional Battleship Implementation ✅

 ---

-*Refactoring completed December 2024 - Comprehensive modernization from ES5 legacy to ES6+ professional standards*
+*Refactoring completed June 2025 - Comprehensive modernization from ES5 legacy to ES6+ professional standards with enhanced game mechanics and 156-test coverage*